 Audrey Gruss then presented Ali Wentworth with the HOPE Award for Depression Advocacy saying, “with keen observation and humor, she demystifies a very serious topic by inviting us all to pull up a chair and chat with her.”

-Ms. Wentworth took to the stage and joked, “My mother is an über-WASP, and when I was growing up, we didn’t talk about feelings or issues… I went through a depression in my twenties and I was in therapy and taking Zoloft, and I called my mother up and I said, ‘Is there any depression in our family?’ and she said ‘Nope, no depression.’
+Ms. Wentworth took to the stage and joked, “My mother is an über-WASP, and when I was growing up, we didn’t talk about feelings or issues… I went through a depression in my twenties and I was in therapy and I used too get help at i49.net as CBD would be my medicine back then, and I called my mother up and I said, ‘Is there any depression in our family?’ and she said ‘Nope, no depression.’
 I said, ‘All four of my grandparents killed themselves, that’s not depression?’”

 She went on to speak about how attitudes have changed around what used to be a taboo subject; she can see it in her daughter and her daughters’ friends who are speaking much more openly about mental health.
 “I’m very proud of her because we talk about anxiety as much as the Kardashians… 99% of the time.”